 What are the school’s hours?

 The school doors open at 7:45 and students are registered in their homerooms during the window of 7.45 am – 8.00pm.
 School finishes at 3 pm Monday to Thursday.
-On Friday we end at 1:30.
+On Fridays we end at 12.00 pm.

 Yes, students are required to wear the JAIS school uniform shirts.
-School uniforms can be ordered online through this link and purchased in the school office.
+School uniforms can be purchased in the school office.
 The embroidered polo shirts cost 40 shekels.
 Sweatshirts cost 50 shekels.
 We also have lightly worn uniforms which you are welcome to take free of charge.

 What’s the difference between the hot lunch program and the PTA Pizza Friday orders?

 We have a lunch program for the students.
-The cost is about 1,600 NIS for the year.
+The cost is about 25 NIS per lunch.
 The lunch program runs Monday through Thursday.
 As a fundraiser, the PTA sells pizza (on most Fridays.)
 The pizza is an additional cost, is sold by the slice, and costs roughly 12 NIS per slice.
-(Pizza sales have not begun for the school year yet.)
-For a link to our current lunch program please contact Miriam at email@example.com.
+For information regarding our current lunch program please contact Miriam at firstname.lastname@example.org.

 JAIS offers an After School Activities (ASA) program that provides a safe environment for students to challenge themselves and learn new skills.
 We have an array of activities for the children after school.
-The activities run Monday through Thursday from 3pm-4pm.
-We have a van service that can take the children home after the activities for an additional fee.
-The charge is between 300-600 shekels per activity.
-The after school program offers a combination of recreational and educational activities that rotate on a trimester basis.
+The activities run Monday through Thursday from 3pm-4pm, according to interest and demand.
+The after school program offers a combination of recreational and educational activities that rotate on a semester basis.
 Examples of our after school programs have included tennis, yoga, ceramic painting, chess, origami, soccer, mosaics, animation and game design, hip hop dance and baseball.
 Our ASA teachers focus on collaboration, teamwork, and self-confidence while facilitating a dynamic activity.
-For more information on our current JAIS ASA program visit our website or email Shaena Cantor at firstname.lastname@example.org.
+For more information on our current JAIS ASA program visit our website or email our staff at email@example.com.

 The Parent Teacher Association (PTA) is a group of diverse, energetic parents looking to build the JAIS community and support activities inside and outside your child’s classroom.
 Every parent is a part of the PTA, so all are welcome to attend meetings and participate in events throughout the year!
 Coming to a meeting does not obligate commitment, but it is a great way to meet other parents and community members.
 Meetings are typically held the second Friday of every month.
 The PTA at JAIS is very strong and is another great way to become involved with the school.
 The PTA hosts many fun events throughout the year.
 One of our favorite events of the year is the PTA International Day event, which celebrates diversity in the JAIS community.
 Join our Facebook PTA page.

 We have both an Olympic-sized swimming pool and a shallow children’s pool on campus.
 The pool is covered most of the year, but the roof can open in the sunnier months.
 The pool area is heated and the temperature of the pool is around 82 degrees Fahrenheit.
-The children in grades preschool through fifth grade attend a swimming lesson once a week on Thursdays.
+The children attend a swimming lesson once a week on Thursdays.
 The swimming program teaches water safety and basic swimming techniques.
 The lessons are divided into a time of instruction, lap swimming and practice, as well as free play with a variety of flotation devices.

 What does my son or daughter need for swimming?

-On Thursdays, we ask that students in grades preschool through grade five come with a swim bag containing a swimsuit (preferably one-piece for girls,) swim cap (for children with hair over one inch long), goggles, towel, flip-flops, warm clothing (or bathrobe) to wear over the swimsuit to and from the pool (especially in colder weather.)
+On Thursdays, we ask that students come with a swim bag containing a swimsuit (preferably one-piece for girls,) swim cap (for children with hair over one inch long), goggles, towel, flip-flops, warm clothing (or bathrobe) to wear over the swimsuit to and from the pool (especially in colder weather.)
 Children change in the main school building and walk to and from the pool, so it is important that they are properly clothed.
 For more information about our swimming program, click here.

 Does my child need to bring any school supplies?

 Elementary students should bring a backpack that is large enough to hold an A4 folder, a water bottle, lunch box and library books.
 We usually recommend having a separate bag for swim items so that school papers and books do not get wet.
 The school provides all other items such as pencils, paper, crayons and notebooks.
-Students in the middle and high school are required to have a laptop and calculator to our standards.
-Please see this link on our application page which explains the specifics.
+Students in the middle school will use school-owned laptops and calculators.

 Will I receive a monthly/quarterly/yearly bill for tuition?

 Tuition and fees are due in full on August 31st and may be paid in dollar or shekel by bank transfer, check, or credit card.
 Alternate tuition payments (installments) may be requested.
 Checks should be made out to “WBAIS.”
 When paying in dollars, inquire at the Cashier’s Office for applicable rates.
-Contact Maya Giny at 09 890-1000, ext.
-448 or email@example.com.
+Contact Dvora Cardozo at 09-890-1000, ext.
+447 or firstname.lastname@example.org.
 You can also make payments by credit card through the JAIS office.